State University of New York UPSTATE MEDICAL UNIVERSITY

-The actin cytoskeleton refers collectively to an array of filaments composed of the core protein actin, together with a variety of accessory proteins and associated myosin motors.
-However, for any given cell the actin cytoskeleton actually comprises a variety of distinct structures composed of actin filaments of different architectures, occupying different locations in the cell, and associated with distinct subsets of actin-binding proteins.
+The actin cytoskeleton refers collectively to the network of filaments composed of the protein actin, together with a variety of accessory proteins and myosin motors.
+For any given cell, the actin cytoskeleton comprises a variety of distinct structures composed of actin filaments of different architectures, occupying different locations in the cell, and associated with distinct subsets of actin-binding proteins.

 Our core interest is in understanding how a diversity of actin cytoskeletal structures is assembled from a common pool of proteins.

 Striated muscle represents a particularly fascinating tissue for understanding how cells assemble specialized actin-based structures.
 Actin and myosin filaments are organized into very highly ordered arrays called sarcomeres, which mediate muscle contraction.
 However, the molecular steps leading to sarcomere assembly are not fully clear, and muscle cells also assemble non-sarcomeric actin filaments that help support structural stability.
 We are focused on understanding the contributions of formins, which are ubiquitous actin-organizing proteins.
 Members of the FHOD subfamily of formins play vital roles in organizing the cytoskeleton of striated muscles in flies, worms and vertebrates, but their precise mechanisms of function are unclear.
 We are using a variety of models to explore FHOD formin functions.